[Python] Create and manage a virtual environment (venv)

 Creating a virtual environment

-For convenience, create a directory named test_dir and create a virtual environment inside it.
+For convenience, create a directory called test_dir and create a virtual environment in it

-The command for creating a venv (python -m venv) is the same on Linux.
+The command to create a venv (python -m venv) is the same on Linux

 mkdir test_dir cd test_dir python -m venv myenv1

-Some columns are hidden for ease of viewing, but the contents of the venv are as follows.
+Some columns have been hidden to make it easier to see, but the contents of venv are as follows.

-This time we will focus on how to use it, so we will omit the details, but these directories/files are important in configuring a virtual environment, so please do not change them lightly.
+Since we will only be focusing on usage this time, we will not go into details, but these are important directories/files for configuring a virtual environment, so please do not make any changes lightly.

-Enable the virtual environment with the following command.
+Activate the virtual environment with the following command:

-After execution, if the environment name is displayed at the beginning of the prompt, it has been successfully enabled.
+After execution, if the environment name is displayed at the beginning of the prompt, activation was successful

 .\myenv1\Scripts\Activate.ps1 (myenv1) PS C:\Users\ichik\test_dir>

-*The command varies depending on the execution environment, so please refer to the table below.
+*The commands differ depending on the execution environment, so please refer to the table below

 |